rinawasabi/advanced-web-dev/Final_Project/Project_phase_4.md

 ## Development process
-## Development Process

-The project was developed in four phases:
+The project was originally planned to be in four phases; however, Phase 2 and 3 were put together.

 - **Phase 1 – Planning**: Defined user personas and five key use cases (login, view, add, edit, filter/search recipes).
 Created wireframes using Figma and outlined the tech stack.
-- **Phase 2 – Core Features**: Set up the React frontend and Node.js backend.
+- **Phase 2 & 3 – Implementation**: Set up the React frontend and Node.js backend.
 Connected to an Azure PostgreSQL database and implemented full CRUD functionality for recipes.
-- **Phase 3 – Testing and Enhancements**: Added unit and end-to-end testing.
+Added unit and end-to-end testing.
 Load tested the API.
-Also added a search bar and "My Recipes" filtering.
-- **Phase 4 – Presentation**: Finalized UI, cleaned up the codebase, removed debug code, and prepared the GitHub documentation and presentation materials.
+- **Phase 4 – Presentation**:  Prepared the GitHub documentation and presentation materials.

 Throughout the development, I kept the app simple and focused on usability.
 One key decision was using localStorage instead of full authentication to reduce complexity while still supporting user-specific filtering.

 ## Reflection and future work

 **What worked well**
+- All planned use cases were successfully implemented.
+- The lightweight login system using localStorage worked smoothly and simplified development.
+- The React component structure remained clean and easy to maintain throughout the project.
+- Getting to know PostgreSQL on Azure was insightful experience.
+- No specific problem found in testing.
+- The app's UI and UX looks and works as I planned.
+- Version control with GitHub made tracking changes and organizing phases efficient.

 **Challenges**

 Building an application from scratch independently was a first-time experience, thus the overall journey was not an easy one.
-Some of the main challenges were:
+Some of the main challenges were
 - Deploying both frontend and backend on Azure for the first time
-- The databes on Azure broke once and had to build a new one
+- Rebuilding a new PostgreSQL database on Azure as the original one broke unexpectedly during development
 - Fixing layout and styling bugs in the footer and recipe form components
 - Debugging CORS and API connection issues between frontend and backend
-- Adjusting the UI for responsive design across devices
-- Designing a working database schema that supports filtering, user-specific recipes, and editing features

 Despite these challenges, each challenge helped me to learn more about full-stack development and I could cultivate my problem-solving skills.

 **Improvement in the future**

+- Implementing more robust and real login and signin function
+- Adjusting the UI for responsive design across devices
+- Implementing Like and Share functions

 ## Work Hours Log